PANNC.ORG

 Picture

-Hits from Heavy Projectiles will tag you out, even when they only hit your shield or weapon.
+Hits from Medium Projectiles will tag you out, even when they only hit your shield or weapon.

 Picture